rupeshbug/personal-blog/src/pages/posts/the-naive-bayes-algorithm.md

 ## What is Naive Bayes Algorithm?

 The Naive Bayes algorithm is a machine learning technique based on Bayes theorem, which is a fundamental concept in probability theory.
-Bayes' theorem describes the probability of an event occurring based on prior knowledge of related conditions.
-The theorem is based on conditional probability and is widely used in machine learning to make predictions based on evidence.
+Bayes theorem describes the probability of an event occurring based on prior knowledge of related conditions.
+This theorem is based on conditional probability and is widely used in machine learning to make predictions based on evidence.

 $$